paulbadcock/puppet-splunkuf/README.md

 ### Setup Requirements

-Have access to a yum repostiroy or debian repository with splunkforwarder from [Splunk](http://www.splunk.com/en_us/download/universal-forwarder.html)
+Have access to a yum repository or debian repository with splunkforwarder from [Splunk](http://www.splunk.com/en_us/download/universal-forwarder.html)

 ### Beginning with splunkuf